bwunder/anonym/README.md

 ### OK... so what's an anonym good for?
 -  Architects can model with it
 -  Developers can code, debug and test on it
--  Data Analysts can build slicers & dicers with it
+-  Data Analysts can slice it & dice it
 -  Data Miners can obsess and regress over it
 -  Forcasters can discover trends on it
 -  Network Engineers won't have to route around it
--  QA Testers can reset it to replay it, over and over and over...
+-  Testers can reset it to replay it, over and over and over...
 -  Trainers can teach with it, and then take it home and grade from it*
--  Everyone can work remotely with it to get stuff done... with or without the Internet...
+-  Anyone can work remotely with it to get stuff done... with or without the Internet...
-<sub>*If unsure the use case falls under Microsoft's "Developer" licence model, seek licensing guidance from Microsoft.</sub>
+<sub>*If uncertain your use case falls under Microsoft's "Developer" license model, please do seek licensing guidance from Microsoft.</sub>

 ## Prerequisites
     -  64-bit Linux compute instance